Hello everyone, Asahi Lina here!✨

 Linux kernel DRM drivers are written in C, and C is not the nicest language to write complicated data structure management in.
 I’d have to manually track the lifetime of every GPU object, and if I got anything wrong, it could cause random crashes or even security vulnerabilities.
 How was I going to pull this off?
 There are too many things to get wrong, and C doesn’t help you out at all!

 On top of that, I also had to support multiple firmware versions, and Apple doesn’t keep the firmware structure definitions stable from version to version!
 I had already added support for a second version as an experiment, and I ended up having to make over 100 changes to the data structures.
 On the Python demo, I could do that with some fancy metaprogramming to make structure fields conditional on a version number… but C doesn’t have anything like that.
-You have to use hacks like compiling the entire driver multiple times with different #defines!
+You have to use hacks like compiling the entire driver multiple times with different #define

 But there was a new language on the horizon…